TheMeteoRain/quality-of-exile/README.md

 1. Select the pixel where the Chaos Orb is located in the currency tab.

 How to use:
-1. Hover over item in inventory
+1. Hover over the item in your inventory.
 2. Press the assigned keybind.

 ### Trade Full Stack of Divination Cards
 Trade divination cards for items.

 Setup:
-1. Select the pixel where the TRADE button is when trade window is open.
+1. Select the pixel where the TRADE BUTTON is when trade window is open.
 2. Select the pixel where the ITEM AREA is when trade window is open.

 How to use:
-1. Open divination card trade window
+1. Open divination card trade window.
-2. Hover over full stack of divination cards
+2. Hover over full stack of divination cards.
 3. Press the assigned keybind.

 ### Open Stacked Divination Deck